schaffe/drug-catalog/README.md

 * Web application

 ### Preconditions:
 You must have installed and added to PATH docker, npm, node 6.
-You must me added to `docker` group `sudo usermod -aG docker $USER`
+You must be added to `docker` group `sudo usermod -aG docker $USER`

 ### Initialize environment